WilliamHJF/CS-174A-Computer-Graphics/README.md

   - ⚽ Ball: +2 points

-- Avoid hitting the spiky ball – it ends the game!
+- Avoid hitting the obstacle – it ends the game!

 ---